JuliaTrumpp/vipepress/README.md

 ## Future Enhancements

-- Sentiment Analysis with Google Language Api
+- Sentiment analysis with Google Language Api
 - Graphs
   - to visualize articles (by category, length, source, number of quotes on reddit(?))
   - the article's and post's sentiment
 - Country detail page:
   - information and filter articles by category, language, date or source + sort them
   - average sentiment of articles + in country's subreddit
-- Country Comparison
+- Country comparison
   - comparison of Reddit (country's subreddits) and article sentiments (also by category)
   - number of articles (top headlines) + other statistics
 - Save source on article page and account page